In front: Truman, Amy Wolf, Chhaya Werner. Behind: Kelly Gravuer, Laura Morales, Kevin Welch, Grace Charles, Katie Stuble (& Martin)

 In front: Emily Zefferman, Kelly Gravuer, Lauren McGeoch Porensky, Marit Wilkerson.
 Behind: Jen Balachowski, Kurt Vaughn, Truman, Starry Sprenkle, Kevin Welch

 - Chhaya Werner (Ph.D.
 2018, co-advised with Susan Harrison) In addition to other research projects, Chhaya studies the role of climate, competition, and fire in community composition,combining approaches on multiple spatial and temporal scales.
 Chhaya was an NSF Graduate Research Fellow.
-After post-docs with Dr. Anu Eskelinen at the German Centre for Integrative Biodiversity Research (IDiv) in Leipzig, and then in the lab of Lauren Sullivan at the University of Wyoming, Chhaya is now and Assistant Professor at Southern Oregon University.
+After post-docs with Dr. Anu Eskelinen at the German Centre for Integrative Biodiversity Research (IDiv) in Leipzig, and then in the lab of Lauren Sullivan at the University of Wyoming, Chhaya is now an Assistant Professor at Southern Oregon University.

 - Derek Young (PhD 2017, co-advised with Andrew Latimer) Derek is working to understand how climate change will impact California forests, applying principles from disciplines including biogeography, landscape ecology, community ecology, and ecological genetics.
 Derek was an NSF Graduate Research Fellow and an NSF IGERT fellow.
-Derek is currently a Research Ecologist in Plant Sciences at the University of California, Davis..
+Derek is currently a Research Ecologist in Plant Sciences at the University of California, Davis.

 - Kristina Wolf (Ph.D 2016) Kristina's research focused on restoring healthy soil and plant communities in semi-arid and arid climates via various methods, including livestock grazing, with particular emphasis on whole systems of ranch management that focus on grazing livestock while keeping the restoration or conservation of ecosystem functions in mind.
 After working for several years as an Ecologist for H.T.
 Harvey, a leading California restoration firm, Kristina is now an Environmental Scientist at the California Board of Forestry and Fire Protection.

-- Kevin Welch (Ph.D 2015; co-advised with Hugh Safford) is studying the landscape characteristics of post-fire pine and oak regeneration California, with grants he developed with the U.S. Forest Service.
+- Kevin Welch (Ph.D 2015; co-advised with Hugh Safford) studies the landscape characteristics of post-fire pine and oak regeneration California, with grants he developed with the U.S. Forest Service.
 Surveying hundreds of plots in dozens of fires, he has determined the key correlates of post-fire forest regeneration dynamics.
 Kevin is currently an Emissions (Fire) Specialist at CALFIRE.